Shawesome4u/Shawesomes_Divine_Armaments/README.md

  Date | Version | Notes
 --- | --- | ---
+10/21/2023 | 2.0.1 | Removed some things that were not meant to be included yet which were causing other things to not work as intended- still was kinda funny lol.
 10/21/2023 | 2.0.0 | Visual, stat & name update for existing cape.
 Added 5 additional Divine capes.
 Using Dhakhar's video instead of all the pix.
 Added 1 bonus cape, 1 utility item, 1 consumable, 3 weapons and bonus crafting conditions & 7 Boss crafting item drops.
 9/11/2023 | 1.0.2 | Actually fixed the pix lol
 9/11/2023 | 1.0.1 | Update to picture URLs to show on Thunderstore correctly & added discord link